Irrelon/node-jsrender/readme.md

 npm install jsrender
 ```

-This project will no longer be actively maintained.
+*This project will no longer be actively maintained*.

+# PREVIOUS README CONTENTS

 An ~~actively maintained~~ wrapper for the jsrender project by @borismoore (https://github.com/BorisMoore/jsrender).
 Uses latest source from the jsrender project and extends functionality for easy use in Node.js.